RobinLinus/ubercent/crypto-cash.md

 Nice to have
- - a cash system that is independent of a specific blockchain currency.
+ - a cash design that is independent of a specific blockchain currency.

 ## Candidates
 - Ethereum